nadathos/nadathos.github.io/_posts/2021-01-24-Looking-back-on-2020.md

 <!--more-->
 <!-- put this at the end of what we wish to have as an excerpt -->

+## Milestones and thoughts

-To start my musical journey in such a turublent year was quite something but all in all it played in my favor because I had more time to work on my music and develop personal skills.
+To start my musical journey in such a wild year was quite something but all in all it played in my favor because I had more time to work on my music and develop personal skills.
 I want to make a habit of reminiscing at the start of each year about what happened in the last, to see what I have achieved and formulate my wishes for the near future.

 In April 2020, I released my debut album [Dimsum&Jetlag](https://riesenradler.bandcamp.com/album/dimsum-jetlag).
 This was a big moment for me because while I have been writing music for many years, this was the first time that I felt like